 - Guidelines for Writing A Statement of Contributions to Diversity, Equity, and Inclusion - UC Davis Academic Affairs

-The Center for Educational Effectiveness had created self-paced, on-demand workshops on Developing a Statement of Teaching Philosophy and Writing a Diversity Statement, hosted on Canvas.
-Email email@example.com and request access to the Canvas course "TAC On-Demand Workshops."
+The Center for Educational Effectiveness had created a self-paced on-demand workshop on Developing a Statement of Teaching Philosophy and Writing a Diversity Statement, hosted on Canvas.
+Login here to see the workshop materials: https://canvas.ucdavis.edu/enroll/68EAD7

 University Writing Program - Schedule a writing consultation with a Writing Fellow for help focusing your topic, organizing and clarifying your ideas, adapting your style for a specific audience, and overall strengthening of your writing skills.